tomduck/pandoc-fignos/README.md

 Pandoc-fignos may be customized by setting metadata variables in either the [metadata block] or on the command line (using `-M KEY=VAL`).
 The following variables are supported:

-  * `figure-title` - Sets the figure title at the beginning of each figure caption.
+  * `figure-name` - Sets the figure name given at the beginning of each figure caption.

 [metadata block]: http://pandoc.org/README.html#extension-yaml_metadata_block